arangodb/python-arango/docs/document.rst

         student['happy'] = True
         students.update(student)

-Refer to the :ref:`Collection` class for more details.
+Refer to :ref:`Collection` class for more details.